HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-####  Sharing User transmits a SHLink
+####  Sharing User transmits a SMART Health Linksink

-The Sharing User can convey a SHLink by any common means including e-mail, secure messaging, or other text-based communication channels.
-When presenting a SHLink in person, the Sharing User can also display the link as a QR code using any standard library to create a QR image from the SHLink URI.
+The Sharing User can convey a SMART Health Linksink by any common means including e-mail, secure messaging, or other text-based communication channels.
+When presenting a SMART Health Linksink in person, the Sharing User can also display the link as a QR code using any standard library to create a QR image from the SMART Health Linksink URI.

-When sharing a SHLink via QR code, the following recommendations apply:
+When sharing a SMART Health Linksink via QR code, the following recommendations apply:

 * Create the QR with Error Correction Level M
 * Include the [SMART Logo](https://demo.vaxx.link/smart-logo.svg) on a white background over the center of the QR, scaled to occupy 5-6% of the image area (inclusive of the "quiet zone" QR border).

 <p></p>

-### SHL Receiving Application processes a SHLink
+### SMART Health Links Receiving Application processes a SMART Health Linksink

-The SHL Receiving Application can process a SHLink using the following steps.
+The SMART Health Links Receiving Application can process a SMART Health Linksink using the following steps.

-* Decode the SHLink JSON payload
+* Decode the SMART Health Linksink JSON payload
-* Issue a [SHLink Manifest Request](#shlink-manifest-request) to payload's `url`
+* Issue a [SMART Health Linksink Manifest Request](#shlink-manifest-request) to payload's `url`
 * Decrypt and process files from the manifest
-* Optional:  When the original QR includes the `L` flag for long-term use, the SHL Receiving Application can re-fetch the manifest periodically, following [polling guidance](#polling-manifest-for-changes) to avoid issing too many requests
+* Optional:  When the original QR includes the `L` flag for long-term use, the SMART Health Links Receiving Application can re-fetch the manifest periodically, following [polling guidance](#polling-manifest-for-changes) to avoid issing too many requests

 <p></p>

-### SHLink Manifest Request
+### SMART Health Linksink Manifest Request

-When no `U` flag is present, the SHL Receiving Application SHALL retrieve a SHLink's manifest by issuing a request to the `url` with:
+When no `U` flag is present, the SMART Health Links Receiving Application SHALL retrieve a SMART Health Linksink's manifest by issuing a request to the `url` with:

 * Method: `POST`
 * Headers:
   * `content-type: application/json`
 * Body: JSON object including
   * `recipient`: Required.
 A string describing the recipient (e.g.,the name of an organization or person) suitable for display to the Receiving User
   * `passcode`: Conditional.
-SHALL be populated with a user-supplied Passcode if the `P` flag was present in the SHLink payload
+SHALL be populated with a user-supplied Passcode if the `P` flag was present in the SMART Health Linksink payload
   * `embeddedLengthMax`: Optional.
 Integer upper bound on the length of embedded payloads (see [`.files.embedded`](#filesembedded-content))

-If the SHLink is no longer active, the Resource Server SHALL respond with a 404.
+If the SMART Health Linksink is no longer active, the Resource Server SHALL respond with a 404.

-If an invalid Passcode is supplied, the Resource Server SHALL reject the request and SHALL enforce a total lifetime count of incorrect Passcodes for a given SHLink, to prevent attackers from performing an exhaustive Passcode search.
+If an invalid Passcode is supplied, the Resource Server SHALL reject the request and SHALL enforce a total lifetime count of incorrect Passcodes for a given SMART Health Linksink, to prevent attackers from performing an exhaustive Passcode search.
 The error response for an invalid Passcode SHALL use the `401` HTTP status code and the response body SHALL be a JSON payload with

-* `remainingAttempts`: number of attempts remaining before the SHL is disabled
+* `remainingAttempts`: number of attempts remaining before the SMART Health Links is disabled

 <p></p>

 **Design Note: Monitoring remaining attempts**
 Servers need to enforce a total lifetime count of incorrect Passcodes even in the face of attacks that attempt multiple Passcodes in separate, parallel HTTP requests (i.e., with little or no delay between requests).
-For example, servers might employ measures to limit the number of in-flight requests for a single SHLink at any given time, ensuring that requests are processed serially through the use of synchronization or shared state.
+For example, servers might employ measures to limit the number of in-flight requests for a single SMART Health Linksink at any given time, ensuring that requests are processed serially through the use of synchronization or shared state.

 <p></p>

-If the SHlink request is valid, the Resource Server SHALL return a  SHLink Manifest File with `content-type: application/json`.
-The SHLink Manifest File is a JSON object with a `files` array where each entry includes:
+If the SHlink request is valid, the Resource Server SHALL return a  SMART Health Linksink Manifest File with `content-type: application/json`.
+The SMART Health Linksink Manifest File is a JSON object with a `files` array where each entry includes:

 * `contentType`: One of  the following values:
     * `"application/smart-health-card"` or